Quicksilver Port Douglas Great Barrier Reef Cruise

-This tour is a great option for everyone, including families and non-swimmers.
-A range of activities are available for all levels of ability.
-With so much to do, the Port Douglas Great Barrier Reef Pontoon has something for everyone.
+This tour is an excellent option for everyone, including families and non-swimmers.
+A range of activities is available for all levels of ability.
+With so much to do, the Quicksilver Port Douglas Great Barrier Reef tour has something for everyone.

-The Port Douglas Great Barrier Reef Pontoon is family-friendly and disability-friendly.
+The Quicksilver Port Douglas is family-friendly and disability-friendly.

 - 09:15 am – Check-in a the marina to collect your boarding passes.

 - 09:30 am – Enjoy complimentary morning tea directly after you board.

 - 10:00 am – The boat departs.
 The large, stable vessel provides a smooth journey to the Outer Barrier Reef.